 Only some people can file a small estate affidavit; there are restrictions.
 If you work with an experienced probate attorney, we can tell you precisely what is needed and how to file the legal documents.

-Not everyone can submit a small estate affidavit after the death of a loved one.
+Not everyone will accept can submit a small estate affidavit after the death of a loved one.
 You must adhere to restrictions before the courts accept your request.

 Do you think you may be able to submit a Small Estate Affidavit?
 To talk to probate, trust and estate attorney in Chicago or Oak Brook about how to obtain and submit this legal document, contact the Estate & Probate Legal Group at 630-864-5835.